ON THIS PAGE

 In this example, HTTPS traffic is used to trigger pass-through authentication because HTTPS is more secure than HTTP.
 For HTTPS traffic to trigger pass-through authentication you must first configure the SSL termination profile.

 Figure 3 shows an example of pass-through authentication using HTTPS traffic.
 In this example, a host or a user from an untrust zone tries to access resources on the trust zone.
-The SRX Series device uses HTTPS to collect the username and password information.
+The SRX Series Firewall uses HTTPS to collect the username and password information.
 Subsequent traffic from the host or user is allowed or denied based on the result of this authentication.

 Configuration